digitalblossom/alternative-frontends/README.md

    - [x] Open-Source
    - [x] Self-Hostable | [Guide](https://codeberg.org/3np/rimgu#docker-1)

-   ⓘ Rimgu is currently in early development
+   ⓘ Rimgu's development has been paused and Rimgo is recommended instead

 - **Rimgo**
    - Rewrite of Rimgu in Go.
 Works without JS and has several public instances, including an Onion one.